gothwalritu/Pewlett-Hackard-Analysis/README.md

 ### C.	Removing the duplicates from the list of retiring employees.

-The table for retiring employees shown in figure 3.
+The snapshot of table for retiring employees is shown in figure 3.
 We removed the duplicate entries in this table using “distinct_on” command.
 The employees are listed in this table only once by their most recent title.
-We ordered the table by the employee number.
-The table below is having employee number, first name, last name, title, from-date and to date.
+We ordered the table by the employee number using "ORDER BY" command.
+The table below is having employee number, first name, last name, title, from-date and to date columns.

 ![Picture_2, unique titles]( https://github.com/gothwalritu/Pewlett-Hackard-Analysis/blob/main/module_7_challenge_screenshots/unique_titles.png)